Sonoma 4-Day Bike Tour

 Day Three: The Dry Creek Valley

 This morning you have the option to spend some time in Healdsburg or cycle into the picturesque Dry Creek Valley.
 We’ll ride through acres of vines with the Mayacamas Mountains in the distance on quiet back roads dotted with welcoming vineyards.
-Lunch is your choice.
-Highly recommended, though, is a stop at the Dry Creek General Store, known for amazing gourmet sandwiches and fresh salads - it's always a favorite stop.
+For lunch today, we’ll stop at the Dry Creek General Store, known for amazing gourmet sandwiches and fresh salads - it's always a favorite stop.
 After, we’ll ride on to Dry Creek Vineyards, the first new winery started in Northern Sonoma County after prohibition, and we’ll visit Ridge Winery, where we’ll enjoy stunning views from its hilltop perch.
 Tonight, enjoy dinner at one of our favorites: Charlie Palmer’s Dry Creek Kitchen.

 Meals: Breakfast / Lunch / Dinner